 Cars not complying with these regulations may be eligible subject to Championship Organisers approval.

 The responsibility to prove eligibility is always that of the Competitor.
-For clarification of a Competitor, refer to the Motorsport UK Yearbook Section B. Nomenclature & Definitions.
+For clarification of a Competitor, refer to NCR Chapter 1 Appendix 1.
+Definitions & Nomenclature.

 Proof of a vehicles’ eligibility may be substantiated by production of a Historic Technical Passport (HTP), or Homologation papers stamped by the ASN.
 These documents, where issued, for that vehicle and these must be available for inspection at pre-event scrutineering, and when requested by the eligibility team.